 The kidneys form while a baby is growing in the womb.
 Normally, two tubes, which become the ureters, grow from the bladder into tissue, which becomes the kidneys.
 These tubes form the renal pelvis, the part of the kidney that collects urine.
 These tubes also form long tubes that link to the nephrons, the many tiny parts that filter blood and make urine.

 In MCDK, the tubes fail to completely branch out, so that the kidney does not grow normally.
-The whole of what should be the kidney is a mass of cysts, which are like sacs filled with fluid (liquid).
+The whole of what should be the kidney is a mass of cysts, which are like bubbles or sacs filled with fluid (liquid).

 MCDK causes: genetic mutations (inherited)